 (pictures from the Doug Quick Collection)

 KADI began its history as an easy listening AM/FM combo known as the "KADI-twins."
-KADY(AM) and KADI(FM) were owned by local businessman Richard Miller.
-Under his ownership, the format changed several times from the late 1960s through the late 1980s.
+Local businessman Richard Miller owned KADY(AM) and KADI(FM).
+Under his ownership, the format changed several times from the late 1960s through the 1980s.
 It was said to be the most successful when it was "progressive rock" during the 1970s.
-The station was the first FM station in St. Louis to meet with any kind of rating success during the period.
-It was also a great alternative to KSHE which was a bit more "hard" than KADI.
-It had a very free-form format which didn't shy away from playing a top 40 song if it fit the criteria for just being a good song.
-Artists like Seals and Crofts and America actually fit right in with Uriah Heep and Pink Floyd.
+The station was the first FM station in St. Louis to meet with any rating success during the period.
+It was also a great alternative to KSHE, which was a bit more "hard" than KADI.
+It had a free-form format, which didn't shy away from playing a top 40 song if it fit the criteria for being a good song.
+Artists like Seals and Crofts and America fit right in with Uriah Heep and Pink Floyd.
 It probably was best described as a "superstars" music format within a progressive presentation.

-Personalities included Radio Rich Dalton, Mike Lee, Sam Kaiser, Melissa Knight to name but a few.
-Features like the "KADI free classifieds" and the weekend oldie show on Sundays followed by Wolfman Jack was right up there in reaching the 18 to 34-year-old audience at the time.
+Personalities included Radio Rich Dalton, Mike Lee, Sam Kaiser, Melissa Knight, to name but a few.
+Features like the "KADI free classifieds" and the weekend oldie show on Sundays, followed by Wolfman Jack, were right up there in reaching the 18 to 34-year-old audience at the time.

 Sometime in the late 1970s, KADI suffered a fire that put the station off the air for a time.
-It later returned to the airwaves broadcasting from a studio on loan from KSLQ(see below).
-KADI was to later transition to an adult contemporary format, tightly formatted music, highly structured during the 1980s.
+It later returned to the airwaves, broadcasting from a studio on loan from KSLQ(see below).
+KADI was to later transition to an adult contemporary format, with tightly formatted music and highly structured during the 1980s.

 During the late 1980s, the call letters were changed to KRJY, Joy 96, and J-96.
-Eventually, the station would change once again, this time to an oldies format called "Jukebox 96."
-Miller eventually sold the station to Heritage where the call letters were changed to KIHT, K-Hits 96, with the Greatest Hits of the '70s.
-It was later purchased by Sinclair Broadcast Group (yea, that one) where it went to a classic hits format of the '60s-'80s.
+Miller eventually sold the station to Heritage, where the call letters were changed to KIHT, K-Hits 96, with the Greatest Hits of the '70s.
+It was later purchased by Sinclair Broadcast Group (yea, that one), where it went to a classic hits format of the '60s-'80s.
 Emmis took ownership from 2000 to 2018.
 It remained KADI (FM) through 1987, before becoming KRJY from 1987 to 1994, playing oldies as "Jukebox 96."
-It went back to an adult contemporary format in 1994 as KIHT "Hits" then KNOU from 2015-20.
+It returned to an adult contemporary format in 1994 as KIHT "Hits" then KNOU from 2015-20.
 It's now WFUN, 96.3 "Fun for the Lou" and features an R & B format.
-It's currently owned by Audacy, Inc and it is a sister station to KEZK-FM, KFTK-FM, KMOX(AM), KYKY(FM), and WHHL(AM).
+Audacy, Inc. currently owns it, and it is a sister station to KEZK-FM, KFTK-FM, KMOX(AM), KYKY(FM), and WHHL(AM).

 (YouTube)

-This is a once-great radio station reduced to a shell, thanks to consultants.
+Thanks to consultants, this is a once-great radio station reduced to a shell.
 It's obvious.
-Sure, there's nothing wrong with the way it sounded here in 1986, but the free-form style which attracted me was totally gone.
-Maybe it was the 80's music....it's no wonder it didn't work.
+Sure, there's nothing wrong with how it sounded here in 1986, but the free-form style that attracted me was gone.
+Maybe it was the '80s music....it's no wonder it didn't work.
 Here's KADI(FM) from June 11, 1986.

 (YouTube)